NewsSocial Art Summit

 1st & 2nd November 2018

-Over two-days artists from around the country will come together to share practice, showcase work and explore what it means to be making art through social engagement right now?
+Over two-days artists from around the country came together to share practice, showcase work and explore what it means to be making art through social engagement right now.

 Ten years of severe austerity measures together with the wider divisive political climate has triggered a sense of urgency for conversations around the impact on communities.
 We are interested in questioning, what kind of society do we want to live in and what roles can artists play?

-The programme includes a series of artist-led labs; presentations by international guests; workshops; discussions; film screenings; a publication launch; free lunch each day; a party on the Thursday night; plenty of opportunities to network and share practice, and a whole host of diverse work presented by artists and practitioners.
+The programme included a series of artist-led labs; presentations by international guests; workshops; discussions; film screenings; a publication launch; plenty of opportunities to network and share practice, and a whole host of diverse work presented by artists and practitioners.

-Artists leading labs include Harold Offeh, Anna Francis, Sophie Hope, Elsa James, a place of their own, Sophie Hope, Rebecca Beinart, Sally Labern [Drawing Shed] and Studio Polpo.
-International guests include Black Quantum Futurism & Interference Archive.
+Artists leading labs also included Harold Offeh, Anna Francis, Elsa James, Rebecca Beinart, Sally Labern [Drawing Shed], Studio Polpo and international guests Black Quantum Futurism & Interference Archive.

 In 2016 artist and filmmaker Eelyn Lee was selected by Artquest to convene a group of artists with socially engaged practices to form a Peer Forum at Peckham Platform.
 These sessions, with twelve artists, triggered urgent conversations around the need to de-marginalise the practice, leading to the idea for the Social Art Summit.